charleshartman/RB120/assessment_prep/oop_tpm.md

 ### Constants and Lexical Scope
 - constant resolution always looks to *lexical scope* first
-- *lexical scope* is close vicinity (for example inside the same class or module as the method called)
+- *lexical scope* is typically inside the same class or module as the method called

 ### Equality
 - `==` is a method, not an operator... it is a 'fake operator'